Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Rank half-edged stranded graphs and a generalized polynomial invariant

-At the end, we will always consider as identical two rank $D$ stranded graphs which are defined by the same $(\sigma_0,\theta,\sigma_1)$.
-Examples of identical vertices and edges have be given in Figures \ref{fig:samevert} and \ref{fig:embed}.
-Thus we can modify a stranded graph and still obtain the same graph after moving the pre-flags at the frontier vertex (the order of their points can be also changed), deform and cross arbitrarily bows and strands.
-The sole point to be required is to keep the incidence relations of strand segments between the labeled points.
-For these reasons, henceforth, we will always use a ``minimal'' graphical representation for stranded vertices and edges which is the one defined by strands using the ``shortest'' path between the pre-flags points.

-A side remark is that, in Definition \ref{def:tens}, the precision in (ii') that the strands of edges in tensor graphs are parallel seems now superfluous since, using the above combinatorial maps, we can always make parallel non parallel strands.
-The price to pay for satisfying that is to get a more peculiar vertex with more bow crossings following the fact that we should preserve the same incidence of bows.
-Hence, the word parallel in (ii') is seen as the simplest choice possible for edges making as simple as possible the vertex in the case of tensor graphs.

-Given a stranded graph and collapsing its stranded vertices to points and its edges to simple lines, one obtains a simple graph in the sense of Definition \ref{def:graph}.
-This justifies the fact that stranded graphs are graphs.
-Moreover, it is with respect to this simple graph point of view that we will say that a stranded graph is connected or not.
-In other words, a stranded graph is connected if its corresponding collapsed graph is connected.
-For instance, both graphs of Figure \ref{fig:strangra} and \ref{fig:tensgra} are connected.
+{\bf Underlying graph and connectedness.} Given a stranded graph $\crrG$ and collapsing its stranded vertices to points and its stranded edges to simple lines, one obtains an abstract graph called \emph{underlying graph} of $\crrG$.
+A stranded graph is \emph{connected} if and only if its corresponding underlying graph is connected.
+For instance, both graphs of Figures \ref{fig:strangra} and \ref{fig:tensgra} are connected since their underlying graphs coincide with the closed cycle graph $C_3$.

-We denote, when no confusion is possible, $\cG(\cV,\cE)$ a rank $D$ stranded graph with vertex set $\cV$ and edge set $\cE$.
-It can be seen that any rank $D$ stranded graph is a rank $D' $ stranded graph, with $D' \geq D$.
+Any rank $D$ stranded graph is a rank $D' $ stranded graph for any $D' \geq D$.
 This is however not true for tensor graphs.
-Calling a rank $D$ stranded graph in the remaining will often refer to the minimal rank for which this graph is well defined.
+In the following, the rank of a stranded graph refers to the minimal rank $D$ for which this stranded graph is well defined.

-{\bf Lower rank stranded graphs.} Let us give low rank examples of the above graphs which turns out to be either trivial or known.